Snow Blower vs Plow Service Cost Calculator

 Cb = P L + M + f × v

 Here, P is the purchase price, L is the lifespan in seasons, M is annual maintenance, and f is the fuel or electricity cost per use.
-Dividing the purchase price by lifespan spreads the upfront cost across the years you expect to use the machine.
-That makes the comparison more realistic than treating the entire purchase as a one-season expense.
+Dividing the purchase price by lifespan turns an upfront expense into a per-season figure, which makes ownership easier to compare with a yearly service fee.

-To estimate break-even timing, the calculator solves for the number of seasons N at which total plow spending equals total blower spending:
+To find the break-even point, the calculator solves for the number of seasons N where cumulative plow spending equals cumulative blower spending:

 Formula: C_p × N = P + N × (M + f × v)